Insurance persistency ratio

 10 minutes read

 Some of the important ratios include solvency ratio, claim settlement ratio, and persistency ratio.
-While you may already know about solvency ratio and claim settlement ratio, the persistency ratio could sound like a new term, especially since it doesn’t quite reveal its meaning, unlike claim settlement and solvency ratios.
+While you may already know about solvency ratio and claim settlement ratio, the persistency ratio could sound like a new term, especially since its meaning isn’t immediately obvious.

 Key Takeaways